Athena Swan

 • Objective 8: Address issues of gendered job segregation impacting the gender pay gap

-The Athena Swan 2023 action plan was developed in partnership with the race equality charter action plan (to be submitted in July 2023) and supports measures already being undertaken in the Concordat action plan for early career researchers.
+The Athena Swan 2023 action plan was developed in partnership with the race equality charter action plan, and supports measures already being undertaken in the Concordat action plan for early career researchers.

 The Transformed Athena Swan Charter was launched on 30 June 2021, following extensive consultations with the sector.
 Key features of the new framework are: